 Many of the vegetables that we’ve grown over the years have been grown in pots.
 We’ve grown potatoes in the ground and potatoes in grow bags.
 These days we prefer to grow potatoes in grow bags because of the sheer convenience.
 Growing potatoes in bags makes it much easier to manage, water, care for and harvest.
 When potatoes grow their tubers send out roots, which brand out in the soil and while more roots mean more potatoes, it also means that they take up more space.
 Using potato grow bags to grow potatoes enables you to manage and control the space in which you grow potatoes.
+We cover how to plant potatoes in bags and when the harvest potatoes grown in a bag.
 Here are our views on the best potato grow bags as well as how to plant potatoes, care for potatoes and harvest them.

 Best Potato Grow Bags At a Glance